pl453s/linux-mint-gnome/README.md

 ## Migrate from an official edition

 **WARNING: Your computer may be wiped, depending of what you choose to do at the installation**
 **WARNING: I strongly recommand to NOT migrate from a live session, reboot when asked**
+**WARNING: Migrate from a personal or an already installation is DANGEROUS!**
+**It could break your system or cause data loss.
+You should always migrate from a clean installation**
 - Get the ISO of any edition of Linux Mint 20: https://linuxmint.com/release.php?id=38
 - Use this ISO to install Mint on a computer or a virtual machine
 - Download the lastest release packages and scripts: